Exact Lorentz Invariance from Holographic Projection: Explicit RT Verification and the Boundary Origin of Bulk Symmetry in the Selection-Stitch Model

 P

-This gives a ratio of G
+This gives an exact ratio of G

 N